Norman Zammitt: Boxed figured black paintings (1962–1963)

-Plastic sculptures 1964–1972
+Plastic sculptures (1964–1972)

 While continuing the black figurative paintings with intent to shock with more controversial images, Zammitt noticed the mixing of colors on his glass palette.
 Feeling the influence of New Mexico's light, color, and space, he became more interested in what was happening on his palette than on the canvases.
 He began painting on sheets of glass, then acrylic plastic, leading to the start of the transparent sculptures—the first of that genre shown in Los Angeles, California and New York.

-Painted constructions 1964–1966: 19 works
+Painted constructions (1964–1966)

-Plastic boxes encasing clear spaced acrylic plastic sheets upon which he painted in opaque and transparent pigments, abstract images morphing through the layers, transitioning from one image to another in suspension, third dimension.
+This series includes 19 plastic boxes encasing clear spaced acrylic plastic sheets upon which Zammitt painted in opaque and transparent pigments, abstract images morphing through the layers, transitioning from one image to another in suspension, third dimension.

-"Several years have gone by and Norman Zammitt has turned from highly erotic paintings to the creation of plastic boxes in which he intricately creates the most amazing and subtle color spectacles imaginable."
-Los Angeles Times, Henry J Seldis, January 10, 1966.
+"Several years have gone by and Norman Zammitt has turned from highly erotic paintings to the creation of plastic boxes in which he intricately creates the most amazing and subtle color spectacles imaginable," wrote Henry J. Seldis in the Los Angeles Times.

 "What is surprising about these is not their "newness" but their embellishment upon the best traditions of plasticism in 20th century painting – the lessons of Picasso, Mondrian, Pollock and Hofman, among others. ... he synthesizes a category independent of painting (which may happen to be three dimensional) and sculpture (which may happen to be colored).
 A sensuous showing."
 Artforum, Peter Plagens, March 1966.

-Solid state constructions 1967–1969: 26 works
+Solid state constructions (1967–1969)

-Eventually he laminated thicker sheets to create a solid piece, overlapping patterned images of transparent pigment embedding the image in a common space, color three dimensionally mixing in space.
+Eventually Zammitt laminated thicker sheets to create a solid piece, overlapping patterned images of transparent pigment embedding the image in a common space, color three-dimensionally mixing in space.
 He pioneered methods of cutting, polishing and bubble free lamination innovating a solution to the then crude process of plastic cutting, not only enabling him to make these sculptures but "educated" some in the plastics industry.
-He was also generous in sharing his inventive findings with his fellow plastics artists.
+He shared his findings with his fellow plastics artists.
+In this series, he produced 26 works.